Machine-learning-and-complex-systems/NNCME/README.md

 System requirements:
 All simulations were done using Python.
 We have used the package Pytorch.
+The code requires Python >= 3.6 and PyTorch >= 1.0.

 Expected run time for the examples are provided in the Supplementary table of the manuscript: All computational are performed with a single core GPU (~25% usage) of a Tesla-V100.